aldeebhasan/lottie-laravel/README.md

 ### Lottie file component

-you can use the lottie file component directly within your blade as following
+You can use the lottie file component directly within your blade as following
 ```php
  <x-lottie
  class="some css classes"